-Key Objectives 2024
+Key Objectives 2025

-- To continue to support the economy and job creation through our lending activities with microenterprises. - Deliver on our 2024 Business Plan. - Progress the key themes of our strategic plan ye / they

-- Finalise the implementation and embedding of our business transformation program. - Achieve an appropriate balance between growth and risk management. - To actively manage the credit quality of the loan portfolio.
+- To continue to support the economy and job creation through our lending activities with microenterprises. - Deliver on our 2025 Business Plan. - Progress the key themes of our strategic plan - Achieve an appropriate balance between growth and risk management. - To actively manage the credit quality of the loan portfolio. - Manage key stakeholder relationships

-Des McCarthy

-Chief Executive
+Des {McCarthy / Chief Executive 16 April 2025